-- 2.15.1 Once an examination is assigned, an opening conference will be scheduled with the auditor and representatives of the Holder.
-Prior to the opening conference, the auditor will provide the Holder a list of documents which the Holder must produce in advance of or at the opening conference.
-These documents may include but are not limited to the following: tax returns (including consolidated and affiliation schedules), organization charts, charts of accounts, unclaimed property filing history (all states), prior completed and accepted voluntary disclosure agreements (VDAs) and examinations, and policies and procedures related to record retention, accounting, unclaimed property, or any other practices the State deems relevant to the examination.
-During the opening conference, by way of example and not limitation, the auditor will - 2.15.1.1 Advise the Holder of the reporting requirements of the Delaware Abandoned or Unclaimed Property Law; - 2.15.1.2 Provide an overview of the examination process to include State approved methodologies, record availability, sampling and the potential for projection and estimation (if applicable); - 2.15.1.3 Provide to the Holder an examination work plan; - 2.15.1.4 Identify the maximum time-period to be covered by the examination, and discuss potential scoping issues: - 2.15.1.5 Request additional records and materials necessary to proceed with the next steps of the examination, which will include, without limitation, the following: tax returns, unclaimed filing history for all states, bank statements, bank reconciliations, outstanding check lists, detail general ledgers, aged accounts receivable reports, and if applicable, information surrounding gift certificate issuances and redemptions. - 2.15.2 The State shall have access to the Holder's original books and records and will not limit its examination to a review of work papers, compilations or record summaries created by the Holder.
-The State expects the Holder's full cooperation and anticipates that, with the Holder's cooperation, the time to complete a typical examination shall not exceed twenty four (24) months. - 2.15.3 If an examination lasts longer than 24 months, the Abandoned Property Audit Manager will meet with the Holder to facilitate completion of the examination.
-Interest and penalty may be assessed pursuant to §§1183 and 1184 of the Abandoned or Unclaimed Property Law on all abandoned property due for all reporting years under examination.
-Interest and penalties may be abated at the discretion of the State Escheator as provided by the Law.
+- 2.15.1 Once an examination is assigned, an opening conference shall be scheduled with the Auditor and representatives of the Holder.
+Prior to the opening conference, the Auditor shall provide the Holder a list of documents which the Holder must produce in advance of or at the opening conference.
+These documents may include but are not limited to the following: tax returns (including consolidated and affiliation schedules), organization charts, charts of accounts, trial balances, unclaimed property filing history (all states if the Holder is incorporated or formed in the State of Delaware), prior completed and accepted voluntary disclosure agreements (VDAs) and examinations, and policies and procedures related to record retention, accounting, unclaimed property, or any other practices the State deems relevant to the examination.
+During the opening conference, by way of example and not limitation, the Auditor shall - 2.15.1.1 Advise the Holder of the reporting requirements of the Delaware Abandoned or Unclaimed Property Law;

+- 2.15.1.2 Provide an overview of the examination process to include State approved methodologies, record availability, sampling and the potential for projection and estimation (if applicable); - 2.15.1.3 Provide to the Holder an examination work plan; - 2.15.1.4 Identify the maximum time-period to be covered by the examination, and discuss potential scoping issues; - 2.15.1.5 Request additional records and materials necessary to proceed with the next steps of the examination, which may include, without limitation, the following: tax returns, unclaimed filing history for all states, bank statements, bank reconciliations, outstanding check lists, detail general ledgers, aged accounts receivable reports, aged accounts payable reports, and if applicable, information surrounding gift card issuances and redemptions. - 2.15.2 Upon request by the Holder, the State shall provide to the Holder all records of prior unclaimed property reports filed previously in the State. - 2.15.3 The State shall have access to the Holder's original books and records, or copies thereof, and will not limit its examination to a review of work papers, compilations or record summaries created by the Holder.
+The State expects the Holder's full cooperation and anticipates that, with the Holder's cooperation, the time to complete a typical examination shall not exceed twenty four (24) months. - 2.15.4 If an examination lasts longer than 24 months, the Abandoned Property Audit Manager shall meet with the Holder to facilitate completion of the examination.
+Interest and penalties may be assessed pursuant to §§1183 and 1184 of the Abandoned or Unclaimed Property Law on all abandoned property due for all reporting years under examination. - 2.15.5 Pursuant to 12 Del.C. §1185, in certain circumstances, interest and penalties may be abated for good cause at the discretion of the State Escheator.
+In determining good cause in this context, the State Escheator may consider, if applicable and without limitation, the following factors: whether the Holder has a significant history of filing unclaimed property reports; the responsiveness of a Holder during the examination; and whether the Holder used ordinary business care in its compliance efforts.